Adopted and Loved – Celebrate National Adoption Month

 There is no salvation without adoption.
 None.
 So, Christians, especially, should understand adoption in a deeply spiritual and personal way.
 Adoption is the essence of salvation.
 In the natural, we shouldn’t think of it as a last resort.
 Sometimes, it should be the first resort.

 But the way we understand adoption skews the way we apply it in our society.
-Perhaps, it explains why there were only 110,373 adoptions in 2014 (the latest year reported by the National Council for Adoption, or NCFA) yet 926,200 abortions.
-In 2007, according to the same NCFA report, there were 133,737 adoptions.
-So, total adoptions in the U.S. have fallen.
-Part of the decline is due to a reduction in international adoptions, but the fact remains that the number of infant adoptions was only 18,329 and 57,397 children in foster care (in 2014) who were available for adoption weren’t adopted.
-The most recent stats reveal that out of the 117,794 foster children available for adoption in 2016, 57,208 were thankfully adopted; 60,586 precious vulnerable children were not.
+Perhaps it explains why there were only 110,373 adoptions in 2014 (the latest year reported on page 37 by the National Council for Adoption, or NCFA) yet 926,200 abortions that same year.
+Total adoption numbers reached their apex in 1970 (pre-Roe) where there were 175,000 adoptions.
+Since then, adoption numbers have never risen to that level.
+In 2007, there were 133,737 adoptions.
+Over the course of seven years, they’ve tragically plummeted by over 23,000.
+Part of the decline is due to a reduction in international adoptions, but the fact remains that over 862,320 abortions were committed in 2017.
+You cannot adopt those who are aborted.
+The most recent foster care stats reveal that out of the 122,216 foster children available for adoption in September 2019, there were 66,035 adopted.
+By the end of the year, there were 71,335 precious vulnerable children still waiting to be adopted out of our foster care system.

 As a nation, we must do better.
 So much better.